 Don’t wait for chest pain.
 Heart attack symptoms when you have diabetes are more likely to include fatigue and trouble breathing.
 Learn which signs to watch for.

-Diabetes, a chronic disease, occurs when your body cannot make enough of the hormone insulin or cannot properly use the insulin it produces.
+Diabetes occurs when your body cannot make enough of the hormone insulin or cannot properly use the insulin it produces.
 This results in dangerously abnormal blood sugar levels, which can damage your nerves, kidneys, blood vessels, and heart.

 Diabetes and heart attack risk